-With three vertical triple faces (team shoot-off), there will be a space of minimum 10 cm between the scoring areas of each column
+With three vertical triple faces, there will be a space of minimum 10 cm between the scoring areas of each column.

 With two vertical triple faces (individual and team event), there will be a space of minimum 25 cm between the scoring areas of each column.